voucherifyio/voucherify-showcase-store/README.md

 ## Heroku installation

-Add your Voucherify `Application ID` and `Application Secret Key` to your environment variables.
-We're using Heroku Redis to store client sessions.
-Provide
+Add your Voucherify `Application ID` and `Application Secret Key` for both your Application Keys and Client-side Keys to your environment variables.
+We're using Heroku Redis to store client sessions - provide
 `REDIS_URL` to your environment variables or use another method to store session data.

 Your environment variables should look like this: